TamimEhsan/JavaFX-Basics/AutoUpdatingGui/README.md

 ## Deleting data from list

 List view has a method which will return the selected item index of the list.
 We will use that and delete that index from the observable list.
-As we will do this inside application thread we don;t need run later.
+As we will do this inside application thread we don't need Platform.runlater.

 ```java
 public void deleteList(){